 One of the bullets crashed through the hatchback of Clifford’s car, went through O’Halloran’s lung and came to rest on the floor in the backseat.
 O’Halloran looked down and saw blood ballooning across his white sweater.

 “It didn’t hurt; I just lost my breath,” O’Halloran said.
 “I told Bobby I got shot.
 And then I passed out.”

 The native of Essex, Ontario, went on to recover, working his first NHL game ten years later.
 It was the first of many.

 O’Halloran’s 1,400 games is the most of any active referee.
-He’s followed by Brad Watson (1,352), then by the trip of Marc Joannette, Tim Peel, and Kevin Pollock (all at 1,250).
+He’s followed by Brad Watson (1,352), then by the trio of Marc Joannette, Tim Peel, and Kevin Pollock (all at 1,250).
 Linesman Brian Murphy has officiated the most games of any active official, with 1958 – 88 of them as a referee.

 “I’m really happy that I’ve been able to last as long as I have,” said O’Halloran in 2014, upon reaching the 1000-game milestone.
 “Because I’ve stayed healthy and my skating ability is where it should be, I have a lot of years left in me.”

 Congratulations to referee Dan O’Halloran on 1,400 games!